 Margaret Bell-daughter-dicd in November 1824-married a McGill

-Isabella McGill-daughter-married William Hodge
+Isabella McGill- granddaughter-married William Hodge

-Mary McGill-daughter-married William Robinson
+Mary McGill-granddaughter-married William Robinson

 Betsy Bell-daughter-married a McKell